rebelsky/csc301-new/_assignments/assignment03.md

 algorihm in class, one in which during the search for crossovers, we only look for elements on the right that are vertically near elements on the left, and elements on the left that are vertically near elements on the left.
-It goes something like this.
+It goes something like this (I don't guarantee that it's correct).

 ```
 np(Pairs)